 When issuing a POST you often have to supply a JSON formatted message body containing the data for the entity you are creating.
-You can see the syntax of the model that will be returned by clicking Model Schema for the POST method.

 PUT requests are used for updating data in the database.
 The message body should include data required for updating the entity.
-For some resources you only need to specify the fields that you are changing, but usually you should make sure to include all fields as received from a previous GET request (once again, the id, dateCreated and dateModified fields are not required.
+For some resources you only need to specify the fields that you are changing, but usually you should make sure to include all fields as received from a previous GET request (the id, dateCreated and dateModified fields are not required.
 The Id field this is specified in the URI and the other are created/updated automatically).